 Obviously, your profile needs to contain vital information: job experience, skills, education, etc. But when 50 percent of users have an incomplete profile, how can you get noticed?
 Instead of just being another LinkedIn user with an unfinished profile, stand out from the pack by becoming a LinkedIn All-Star.

-While that may sound like an extremely difficult task, you can actually achieve this status by following these 11 fast and simple adjustments.
+While that may sound like an extremely difficult task, you can achieve this status by following these 11 fast and simple adjustments.

 1. Updated and Appropriate Photo